minhiungan2608/Project-Machine-Failure-Prediction-using-NLP-BERT/README.md

 # Machine Failure Prediction using NLP & BERT
+**(This is for Prof. Hamza: If the Jupyter Notebook report error, please kindly download it to open in Collab.
+Thank you!)**
 This project is the final group assignment for the **"Python for Data Science and AI"** course.
 We built a machine learning pipeline using **BERT-based NLP models** to predict machine failures from textual logs.